ShaunCurtis/Blazr.ExploringEditContext/README.md

 # Exploring the Blazor Edit Context

-If you edit data in Blazor, you'll come across the `EditContext`.
-It's a semi-hidden component used in the edit form.

 This article explores the mechanics and plumbing of the edit form and the central role of the `EditContext` in managing the edit process.

 ## The Demo Project